akaterra/apidog/readme.md

   Can be multiple.
 By default takes all the doc blocks.

-* **--requestDefaults** - Generate request default fields using request body schema.
+* **--default:request** - Generate request default fields using request body schema.

-* **--responseDefaults** - Generate response default fields using response schema.
+* **--default:response** - Generate response default fields using response schema.

 * **-s, --sampleRequestUrl, --sampleUrl** - Base URL that will be used as a prefix for all relative api paths (of HTTP/HTTPS and WebSocket types) in sample requests.